Lead Contamination in Massachusetts Drinking Water Poses Serious Health Risk to Children

 February 15, 2025

-“The long-term health consequences of lead poisoning in children are abundantly clear and unfortunately many communities in our region are still seeing high levels of childhood lead poisoning and exposure,” said John Velis, a State Senator of Massachusetts.
+“The long-term health consequences of lead poisoning in children are abundantly clear and unfortunately many communities in our region are still seeing high levels of childhood lead poisoning and exposure,” said John Velis, a State Senator of Massachusetts, as reported by the Shoestring.

 In 2022, Massachusetts reported that 449 children between 9 months and less than 4 years of age were identified with lead poisoning, defined as a venous blood lead level (BLL) of more than 10 µg/dL.
-This represents a prevalence rate of 2.8 per thousand children tested.
-Drinking water has emerged as a significant contributor to elevated blood lead levels in children.
-Data indicates that more than 80% of the 62,557 taps tested from 1,738 schools and childcare centers across Massachusetts since 2016 have tested positive for lead.
+This represents a prevalence rate of 2.8 per thousand children tested, exceeding that of more than half the states in the U.S.

 In Massachusetts, lead can leak into drinking water from aging infrastructure, including lead service lines, solder, and brass fixtures containing lead.
 The Massachusetts Water Resources Authority (MWRA) conducts regular testing, revealing that while source water is lead-free, contamination often occurs within residential plumbing systems.

-While the prevalence of elevated lead levels in Massachusetts’ drinking water is concerning, it’s important to recognize the significant efforts and progress made by state and local agencies to combat this issue.
+While the prevalence of elevated lead levels in Massachusetts’ drinking water is concerning, efforts are in progress by state and local agencies to combat this issue.
 The Massachusetts Department of Public Health’s Childhood Lead Poisoning Prevention Program (CLPPP) has been proactive in implementing measures to reduce lead exposure among children.
 In the third funding year, the state received $565,000 through cooperative agreement EH21-2102 from the Centers for Disease Control and Prevention (CDC) to support activities such as ensuring blood lead testing and reporting, enhancing surveillance, and improving linkages to recommended services.